todiane/corri-construction-p3/README.md

 1. Go to the GitHub repository.
 2. Click on the branch button in the left hand side under the repository name.
 3. Give your branch a name.
-4. Go to the CODE area on the right and select "Open with GitHub Desktop"
+4. Go to the CODE area on the right and select "Open with GitHub Desktop".
-5. You will be asked if you want to clone the repository - say yes
+5. You will be asked if you want to clone the repository - say yes.
-6. GitHub desktop will suggest what to do next - select Open code using Visual Studio Code
+6. GitHub desktop will suggest what to do next - select Open code using Visual Studio Code.

+The deployed project live link is [HERE](https://corri-construction-8c4725a33281.herokuapp.com/) - ***Use Ctrl (Cmd) and click to open in a new window.***

 ## Bugs